Immersion cooling

-Immersion cooling technology encompasses systems in which electronic components are directly exposed to and interact with dielectric fluids for cooling purposes.
+Immersion cooling is a method where electronic parts or whole servers are put into a special, electrically safe liquid for cooling.
+The liquid removes heat much faster than air, which lowers energy costs, prevent noisy fans being used, and allows more heat-generating computer components in a tight space.
 This includes systems using single-phase or two-phase dielectric liquids, leveraging their thermal capabilities to manage and dissipate heat generated by electronic components.

 Heat is removed from the system by putting the coolant in direct contact with hot components, and circulating the heated liquid through heat exchangers.
 This practice is highly effective as liquid coolants can absorb more heat from the system than air.
 Immersion cooling has many benefits, including but not limited to: sustainability, performance, reliability, and cost.

 The fluids used in immersion cooling are dielectric liquids to ensure that they can safely come into contact with energized electronic components.
 Commonly used dielectric liquids in immersion cooling are synthetic hydrocarbons, esters (natural and synthetic) and fluorochemicals.

 Dielectric liquids

 In general, the dielectric liquids used for immersion cooling fall into the following categories: synthetic hydrocarbons (synthetic oils), esters (natural and synthetic) and fluorochemicals. (fully engineered liquids).
 Dielectric liquids are divided into single- and two-phase applications, which differ in whether or not the cooling fluid turns into a gas during the cooling cycle.